yusifsalam/t490-macos/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report any bugs you encounter
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

+**_All fields are mandatory._**

 **Describe the bug**
 A clear and concise description of what the bug is.

 **Hardware**
 List your parts similar to the main README.

 **Software and firmware**
 macOS version, BIOS/EC version, OpenCore version.

 **To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'